 The Main Product: Human Placental Alkaline Phosphatase

 Instead, the recombinant form, expressed in and purified from tobacco leaves, will be

-used for the planned human clinical trials, and later in the clinical practice.
+used for the planned phase 1 human clinical trials, and later in the clinical practice.

-Besides being non-toxic, its thermal stability and long half-life time in the circulation
+Besides being non-toxic, its thermal stability, long half-life time in the circulation

-(7-10 days) makes it an excellent candidate for clinical use.
+(7-10 days), and effectiveness makes it an excellent candidate for clinical use.